andraugust/andraugust.github.io/index.md

 ## [PlatformIO Notes](platformio-notes.html)

 <p style="opacity:0.5">02/2020</p>
-PlatformIO is a nice IDE for Arduino that supports environments and command-line uploads, but more importantly it has code completion and inspections, which the default Arduino IDE doesn't have.
+PlatformIO is an IDE for Arduino that supports environments and command-line uploads, but more importantly it has code completion and inspections, which the default Arduino IDE doesn't have.

 ## [The Hiring Problem](hiring-problem.html)

 <p style="opacity:0.5">09/2019</p>
 Suppose you're interviewing candidates for a job.
-Interviews come at a cost, but they provide valueable information about candidates.
+Interviews come at a cost, but they provide useful information about candidates.
 How many candidates should you interview before commiting to one?

 ## [Neural Style Transfer](neural-style-transfer.html)

 <p style="opacity:0.5">02/2019</p>
-What is the _style_ of an image?
-Is it something that can be encoded in a reasonable way?
-If so, would it be possible to transfer the style of one image onto another one, like making a selfie look like it was painted by Van Gogh?
+What defines the _style_ of an image?
+Can it be captured computationally?
+If so, is it possible to transfer styles from one image another, like making a selfie appear as if it were painted by Van Gogh?

 ## [Kaggle Ship Detection Challenge](airbus.html)